The winner takes it all: Proof of Theorem (b)

+In this expectation, a uniform edge can be obtained by drawing a half-edge uniformly at random, and pairing it to a uniform other half-edge.
+Let $a$ and $b$ be the vertices at the two ends of $e$, and let $\widetilde V_a$ and $\widetilde V_b$ be the explosion times of the vertices $a$ and $b$, respectively, when the type 1 infection is not allowed to use the edge $e$.
+Then, $e$ has spread the infection by time $\Totan+t$ precisely when either the explosion time $\widetilde V_a$ plus the edge weight $E_e$ are at most $t$ (in which case, $a$ is first type 1 infected and then spreads the infection to vertex $b$), or the explosion time $\widetilde V_b$ plus the edge weight $E_e$ are at most $t$ (in which case, $b$ is first type 1 infected and then spreads the infection to vertex $a$).
+We conclude that $\expec[\barLtwin \mid \SWG^{\sss(1,2)}_{a_n}]\convp \PP\big(\muwin\big(E+\widetilde V_a\wedge\widetilde V_b\big)\leq t\big)$.
+The extensions to the second moment computations as well as the fact that the competition does not interfere with the spread of the winning type are the same as for $\Ntk$.

-\paragraph{Acknowledgement.} The work of MD was supported in part by the Swedish Research Council (VR), and the work of RvdH was supported in part by the Netherlands Organisation for Scientific Research (NWO). -1cm~
+\paragraph{Acknowledgement.} We thank the anonymous referee for careful reading of the manuscript, that has helped us identifying serious flaws in earlier versions and lead to significant improvements of our arguments.
+The work of MD was supported in part by the Swedish Research Council (VR) and The Bank of Sweden Tercentenary Foundation.
+The work of RvdH is supported by the Netherlands Organisation for Scientific Research (NWO) through VICI grant 639.033.806 and the Gravitation {\sc Networks} grant 024.002.003.